 Yes, absolutely, so if you do not see any tours that fit your needs below then please do contact us if you wish to arrange a personalised and privately hosted wildlife safari.
 We are also able to organise bespoke wildlife safaris that are non- hosted.
 We are able to cater for any number of guests, from solo travellers to larger groups and can customise your private safari as you wish using our travel expertise and relationships with local camps and lodge accommodation across East and Southern Africa and North America.

 In all of the permanent tented camps and lodges used there are ample charging facilities for your camera batteries and electronic equipment.
 This will either be in your room or in a central lounge area.
 In many of the game viewing vehicles used there are also power charging facilities.
-On our mobile camping safaris in Botswana an inverter is provided that will allow you to charge all of our items so that you can remain fully charged during our trips.
-Together with power charging facilities available for use while on the go.
+On our mobile camping safaris in Botswana an inverter is provided at camp that will allow you to charge all of our items so that you can remain fully charged during our trips.
+In addition the game vehicles feature power charging facilities available for use while on the go.

 We have a supply of good quality photo bean bags (suitable for small & large lenses) that we are happy to loan to guests free of charge for the duration of the safari or alternatively we can prearrange the filling material needed for our own bags that you wish to bring yourself.
 We will gather this information prior to your safari as to which option you would like to take.